 - On Friday, we’re on the look-out for people who want to make things happen with empty homes.
 For example, those who specialise in home refurbishment and repairs.
 If you want to set up a social enterprise, or look at another way to bring one or more empty homes back into use, then you can book time with us to begin to explore your idea further and see how we can help.

 Leeds Empties Week is just the start – over the coming months we’ll be doing lots more to get behind people who can help us to bring more empty homes back into use across many communities in Leeds.
-We would appreciate it if as many people as possible could get involved in out upcoming events that will take place in the upcoming months.
+We would appreciate it if as many people as possible could get involved in our upcoming events that will take place in the upcoming months.
+Our friends from the north have already pledged as much tarmac Scotland based road companies could collectively pull together, to help driveways and other areas outside homes that need attention.
+If there is any other individuals or collectives that think they have something they could bring to the table, then please do get in touch as we would love to hear from you.

 We aim to minimise the amount of empty homes that are located in Leeds to help families out of living in run down temporary accommodation and into better homes.
 This is because many families have been on a waiting list and living in poor quality housing for a number of months while there are many homes that are unlived in for a number of months at a time.
 By doing this, we hope that we can improve the lives of all people living in the temporary housing to ensure that they have the appropriate living accommodation that they need.
 Not only will this improve people’s living standards, but also improve the needs of all people in the community that they live in.